-As a born and bred Territorian, Megan has been involved in Darwin theatre since before the age of three, including as a member of Corrugated Iron in her teens.
-Megan went on to study Drama as part of her Arts degree, before pursuing a career as a lobbyist and a lawyer.
+Megan is a born and bred Territorian who has been involved in Darwin’s vibrant theatre scene from the early age of three, including being a longstanding Corrugated Iron participant during her teens.
+Megan studied Drama as part of her Arts degree, before pursuing a career as a lobbyist and a lawyer.
 Megan brings her experience as an awarded manager whilst CEO of the Law Society Northern Territory and as a lawyer in private and Government roles.
 In 2016 Megan established a boutique legal and business consultancy, VIVID Advice which specialises in employment, governance and strategy.
-In addition to her legal qualifications and experience Megan has completed the AICD Company Directors Course and Megan has many years experience on boards including 8 years as Chairperson of Darwin Theatre Company.
+In addition to her legal qualifications and experience Megan has completed the AICD Company Directors Course and Megan has extensive experience on boards including eight years as Chairperson of Darwin Theatre Company.

 Steve is a chartered accountant, currently working for Territory Generation, an NT government owned corporation, following separation of the NT's electricity businesses in 2014.
 Steve has gained over 28 years of professional experience from public practice to commercial (primarily resources and energy industries), from family-owned businesses through to multi-listed multinationals.
 Throughout this time, Steve has held responsibility for all aspects of accounting, with a particular focus on defining and creating business value.
 In addition, Steve has enjoyed a number of broader business and commercial management responsibilities; success in all cases only being possible through the development of strong and effective teams.
 Steve and his family moved to Darwin in 2007 for a 12 month period, and have not yet left.

-Jane has more than 25 years’ experience in the arts sector in the areas of event production, festival and project management (specialising in developing projects) and artist support.
-Jane is particularly committed to investing in artists to create their own work, by providing avenues for young and emerging artists to create, develop and tell their stories, and by offering opportunities to explore the arts.
+Jane has more than 30 years’ experience in the arts sector in the areas of event production, festival and project management (specialising in developing projects), organisational development and governance, and artist support.
+Jane is particularly committed to investing in artists to create their own work, providing avenues for young and emerging artists to create, develop and tell their stories, and offering opportunities to explore the arts.
 Jane is enthusiastic about making the arts accessible, and strongly believes that Corrugated Iron inspires and enables the next generation of creative thinkers.